NREL/SAM/README.md

 2. Making sure your code does not generate additional compiler warning messages.

-SAM currently generates so many warnings during compilation that it is nearly impossible to use them to help debug your code. across it's multiple projects that they are borderline useless for debugging problems.
-One useful contribution to the project would be to clean up the source code to eliminate those warnings.
+SAM currently generates so many warnings during compilation that it is nearly impossible to use them to help debug your code.
+Although we are in the process of cleaning up these warnings, one useful contribution to the project would be to clean up the source code to eliminate those warnings.

 # License